mflatt/sweetpea-py/docs/_source/api/factors.rst

               crossing, the `weight` crossing occurrences of the level are not considered distinct.
 Consequently, a sampling strategy without replacement (see :class:`.Gen`) will
-              produce fewer samples than it would for separate levels that use the same name.
-Along similar lines, a :class:`.DerivedLevel` can have a weight greater than 1 to affect crossings, but cannot be included in a level multiple times, because each derived level's predicate
+              produce fewer samples than it would for separate levels.
+              Along similar lines, a
+              :class:`.DerivedLevel` can have a weight greater than 1 to affect crossings, but cannot be included in a level multiple times, because each derived level's predicate